Agent-Sesame/03_getting_and_cleaning_data/README.md

 The course project assignment requires the following steps to be performed.
 Create one R script called run_analysis.R that does the following:

-- Merges the training and the test sets to create one data set.
+* Merges the training and the test sets to create one data set.
-- Extracts only the measurements on the mean and standard deviation for each measurement.
+* Extracts only mean and standard deviation measurements from the data set.
-- Uses descriptive activity names to name the activities in the data set
+* Uses descriptive activity names to name the activities in the data set.
-- Appropriately labels the data set with descriptive variable names.
+* Appropriately labels the data set with descriptive variable names.
-- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* Then create a second, independent tidy data set with the average of each variable for each activity and each subject.

 In addition to this R script, the assignment requires a CodeBook and ReadMe file.
 This document serves as the ReadMe file.
 The CodeBook may be found in